- Dogs with thin coats, puppies, older dogs, and those with certain health conditions like arthritis are especially vulnerable to frigid temperatures.

 As pet parents, it’s important to prioritize the well-being of your furry friends, especially when it comes to extreme weather conditions.
 While dogs may have fur coats, most cannot endure extended exposure to frigid temperatures, except for breeds that are specifically adapted for cold climates.

-Just as dogs benefit from air conditioning during the summer, they also require heated dog houses, especially when spending time outdoors in the cold weather.
+This is where heated dog houses can come in handy, especially when spending time outdoors in the cold weather.
 These houses not only provide the necessary warmth your dog needs to stay cozy but also give them the freedom to play outside without the risk of developing cold-related health issues.

 Dogs with thick or double-layer coats may also be well-suited to colder temperatures.
 For example, Huskies, Saint Bernards, and Malamutes are specifically bred to thrive in cold, harsh climates.
 However, if your dog has a thin or single-layer coat or short legs that keep them close to the ground, they are more susceptible to the cold.
 These include Dachshunds, Chihuahuas, Greyhounds, and French Bulldogs.